sahiga/developer.box.com/guides/embed/ui-elements/viewers-and-events.md

 ## CSV viewer

-The CSV viewer uses [`PapaParse`](https://github.com/mholt/PapaParse) to parse CSV and TSV files and [reactv][reactv] to display the parsed data in a table.
+The CSV viewer uses [`PapaParse`](https://github.com/mholt/PapaParse) to parse CSV and TSV files and [`React Virtualized`][reactv] to display the parsed data in a table.

 ### Behavior

 Resizing the viewer window will cause the table to resize, and the zoom in and out buttons will increase and decrease font size respectively.
 Currently, column and row sizes are fixed and overflowing text will be truncated.

 This viewer does not support printing.